 A little trick is to create your very own managed placement list, this will allow you to have total control over where your display and video ads are seen.
 This will reduce the amount of time in which it takes to review all placements, as you know that these current websites are trusted and have been added by yourself.

-Check Your Spend and Daily Budget
+Review Your Spend and Daily PPC Budget

-For Google it is important to remember that your spend may vary each day, you won’t pay more than your monthly charging limit, which is the daily budget you set, multiplied by the average number of days in a month (30.4).
+You won’t pay more than your monthly charging limit, which is the daily budget you set, multiplied by the average number of days in a month (30.4).

 - Total budget = [daily budget] * 30.4